rfvgyhn/min-ed-launcher/README.md

 you want to login again (refresh machine token), you can delete the appropriate `.cred` file.

 #### Epic account via Steam
 There is rudimentary support for running your Epic account via Steam.
-Running a Steam account without Steam installed and running is not supported.

 In order to authenticate with an Epic account:
 1. Get an Epic exchange code.
 This part is really clunky and will need to be done for every launch as the exchange code expires after one use.